pointcarre-app/maths.pm/DEPLOYMENT.md

 1. Go to your repository settings on GitHub
 2. Navigate to "Pages" in the sidebar
-3. Source should be set to "GitHub Actions"
+3. Source should be set to "Deploy from a branch"
+4. Branch should be set to "gh-pages" and folder to "/ (root)"
-4. The site will be available at: `https://[username].github.io/[repository-name]/`
+5. The site will be available at: `https://[username].github.io/[repository-name]/`

+**Alternative Setup (GitHub Actions):**
+If you want to use GitHub Actions deployment:
+1. Set Source to "GitHub Actions"
+2. Ensure the workflow has proper permissions (already configured)

 ## 🐛 Troubleshooting